-Although labeled “carbonara”, there are no eggs or dairy products, besides the cheese you see on top which can be easily omitted.
+Although labeled “carbonara”, there are no eggs or dairy products, besides the cheese you you choose to shower on top – which can be easily omitted.
 I’ve made this dish frequently which speaks volumes on its flavour – it’s everything you want a yummy soul warming pasta to be.
 Only this one does it without too many extras and still has loads of vitamins at the forefront.

 This original post is from October 2014, however I updated the photos in September 2016.
 I really wanted to portray the deep creamy yellow of the butternut squash purée.
-This pasta is pure velvety goodness without the weight and calories of a heavy cream pasta dish.
-The bacon adds just the right amount of crispy texture and additional salt to the dish, while the sage balances the dish through its fragrant herbaceous flavour.
+This pasta is pure velvety goodness without the weight and calories of a heavy cream pasta dish – hence the dairy-free carbonara recipe angle.

 Dairy-free comfort food, packed with butternut squash.Dairy-free comfort food, packed with butternut squash.

 - 2 tbsp olive oil

 - 1 tbsp finely chopped sage leaves

-- 1 2-lb butternut squash, peeled, deseeded, and chopped into 1/2" pieces, approx. 3 cups
+- 2 lbs butternut squash*, peeled, deseeded, and chopped into 1/2" pieces, approx. 2-3 cups

 - 1 small onion chopped

-- 2 cloves of garlic, finely chopped
+- 2 medium cloves of garlic, finely chopped

-- 12 oz (340 gr) fettuccine or linguine pasta
+- 12 oz. fettuccine or linguine pasta

 Heat oil in a large skillet over medium-high heat.
 Add prosciutto, reduce heat to medium, and cook, stirring occasionally, until crisp, 8–10 minutes.
 Add sage and toss to coat.
 Using a slotted spoon, transfer prosciutto and sage to a small bowl.
 Set aside.